 - Webmasters oversee the functionality and maintenance of a website.
 Sometimes called website administrators, they solve technical problems and test for errors, including broken links and images.
 One of the most important duties of a webmaster is to maintain the server, a computer where all of the information required for the website is stored.

 Typical job duties include designing, building and maintaining websites, writing code and using programming language such as HTML, XML and CSS, integrating graphics, audio and video into the website, and monitoring website traffic.

 Job Outlook and Salary Range for Web Developers

-U.S. News & World Report ranked web developers as No. 4 in Best Technology Jobs and No. 31 in The 100 Best Jobs of 2017, which considers employment rates, salary data and future job growth.
+U.S News & World Report ranked web developers as No. 8 on its Best Technology Jobs of 2018 list, which considers employment rates, salary data and future job growth.

 Careers in web development are significantly outpacing other IT jobs, according to the BLS.
-As of May 2016, the BLS reported 129,540 people were employed as web developers nationwide.
-By 2024, 188,000 positions in this field should be available, according to federal projections.
+As of 2016, the BLS reported 162,900 people were employed as web developers; by 2026, 187,200 positions in this field should be available.

-The median annual salary for a web developer was $66,130 in 2016, according to the BLS.
-The highest 10% earned more than $119,550 per year.
-Several factors including a candidate’s educational attainment, professional experience and regional market conditions affect salary potential and job opportunities.
+The average annual salary for a web developer was $74,110 in 2017; the highest 10% earned around $122,320 per year, according to the BLS.2 Several factors including a candidate’s educational attainment, professional experience and regional market conditions affect salary potential and job opportunities.

-Earning a Bachelor of Arts in Business Administration with a concentration in Computer Science will help set you apart in this growing field.
+Earning a Bachelor of Arts in Business Administration with a concentration in computer information systems will help set you apart in this growing field.

 Coursework may include understanding program logic and design with an emphasis on program engineering, structure of data and basic algorithms.
 You may also gain in-depth knowledge of database analysis and design, as well as understanding data integrity.